New Oystercatcher research in Iceland aims to explain how migration patterns change over time and how individual behaviour may drive population change

 A century or more of metal-ringing has shown that Icelandic Oystercatchers migrate mostly to the British Isles and West coast of France, but some have been recovered in Germany, The Netherlands, Spain and Portugal, so please check out any Oystercatcher flocks you see in any of these countries.
 Although most observations of colour-ringed Oystercatchers will be made during the winter months, young birds may well be spotted in the summer, as Oystercatchers do not start to breed until they are two or more years old.
 If some juveniles winter in Iceland perhaps they might be able to breed at a younger age than their migratory cousins?
 That would be yet another way for a change in strategy to not only impact on the fitness of the individual but also on the population demography and the overall migratory strategy of the species.

-Oystercatchers caught in later catches have been ringed with white engraved rings, alongside two colour-rings.
-If you come across a bird with a yellow engraved ring then it is probably from a new project in Dublin Bay.
+Oystercatchers caught in later catches have been ringed with white, grey or green engraved rings, alongside two colour-rings.
+If you come across a bird with a yellow engraved ring then it is probably from a project in Dublin Bay.

 When researchers from the two projects got together at the 2015 International Wader Study Group Conference in Iceland they realised that five more Dublin Bay birds could be added to the list of Icelandic breeders that are definite migrants.